Hestia Housing Support

 Full time

 We are Hestia.
 We make a difference.
 At Hestia, we are guided by our core values and are dedicated to fostering an equitable, diverse, and inclusive organisation.
 Our mission is to empower individuals to rebuild their lives and achieve independence.
-Right now, we are looking for a Senior Recovery Worker to play a pivotal role in our Complex Needs Service in Hammersmith and Fulham.
+Right now, we are looking for a Recovery Worker to play a pivotal role in our Crisis Alternative Service in Havering.
 Sounds great, what will I be doing?
-This role is responsible for empowering a caseload of clients to maintain their wellbeing, independence, and tenancy, while supporting them to achieve personal goals and aspirations.
-You will co-produce support and recovery plans, facilitate group activities and peer networks, and engage with community professionals to ensure holistic support.
-The role involves monitoring health, safety, and security, managing referrals, assessments, and reviews, and maintaining accurate records in line with policy.
-You will also support the manager with housing management tasks including rent collection, arrears, voids, repairs, and budgets, ensuring properties are safe, services run effectively, and contractual obligations are consistently met.
+We are seeking a dedicated worker to manage a caseload of clients needing early intervention or prevention support with their mental health.
+The role involves delivering group activities and programmes, co-producing support with service users, and empowering them to engage effectively with professionals and community services.
+You will help develop peer support networks, monitor wellbeing and safety, and ensure all safeguarding concerns are addressed.
+The post requires flexibility, teamwork, accurate record-keeping, and timely completion of referrals, assessments, and reviews.
+You will also support colleagues, contribute to the smooth running of the service, and take part in regular supervision and professional development.
 What do I need to bring with me?
 You'll need to be able to demonstrate the core skills this role requires as well as match our values and mission.
 You don't have to tick all the boxes right away; the important thing is that you're willing to learn.
 We also value lived experience of the areas we support, so if you feel comfortable, please do mention this on your application.
-Here's what the team will be looking for The ideal candidate will have experience supporting people with mental health needs and working with criminal justice services, with an understanding of relevant regulatory frameworks.
-They should have a good knowledge of health and safety within accommodation-based services and be able to monitor and maintain safety, security, and maintenance needs.
-Basic housing management knowledge, including maintenance and repairs, is required, along with strong literacy, numeracy, and IT skills to produce clear written communication and records.
-A sound understanding of safeguarding issues and the ability to respond appropriately is essential.
+Here's what the team will be looking for: We are seeking someone with proven experience supporting individuals with mental health and/or dual diagnosis, with strong knowledge of mental health conditions, recovery approaches, and relevant legislation.
+The role requires excellent communication, partnership-building, and case management skills, alongside the ability to work independently, as part of a team, and to support new staff or volunteers.
+You should have experience in planning and delivering initiatives such as groups, events, or volunteer programmes, as well as strong organisational, IT, and administrative skills.
+A solid understanding of safeguarding, risk assessment, and local recovery services is essential, along with the confidence to represent the organisation externally and manage work effectively under pressure.
+When will I be working?
+You will be required to work between 5:00pm - 10:00pm on weekdays and 2:00pm - 10:00pm on weekends.
+Hours are scheduled on a rolling rota, which includes weekends and bank holidays.
 Interview Steps We keep our interview process simple, so you know exactly what to expect.
 Shortlisting call: We have a team of dedicated recruitment specialists who will speak to you about your experience, motivations and values.
 They will also tell you about all the great work we do!
 Face to face interview: Now you will have face to face interview with the hiring manager.
 Our interviews are value and competency based.
 Don't be alarmed if there are other stages in the process, it's all part of the plan for some of our roles.
 Our commitment to Equality, Diversity, and Inclusion Our services users come from all walks of life and so do we.
 We hire great people from a wide variety of backgrounds because it makes us stronger.
 We are committed to creating and maintaining a diverse and inclusive workforce and value the skills, abilities, talent and experiences, different people and communities bring to our organisation.
 We are a disability confident employer Hestia is proud to be a disability confident employer, dedicated to the employment and career development of individuals with disabilities.
 We offer a guaranteed interview scheme for all applicants with disabilities who meet the minimum criteria for the role they have applied for.
 We also provide reasonable adjustments during the selection and interview process, and throughout your employment with us.
 Safeguarding Statement Hestia is committed to safeguarding and promoting the welfare of adults, children and young people who are potentially at risk, and we therefore expect all staff and volunteers to do the same.
 We require all staff to undertake internal and external safeguarding training throughout their employment with Hestia.
 Important Information for Candidates If your application is successful, please be aware that you will be required to undergo pre-employment checks before a formal offer of employment can be confirmed.
 We reserve the right to close this job advert early should we receive a high volume of applications or if the position is filled before the closing date.
 We encourage interested candidates to apply as soon as possible to ensure their application is considered.

 Hestia Housing Support